conoromahony/Instrumented-Neural-Network/README.md

 python Simple-Neural-Network.py
 ```

-Before running the **Show-Neural-Network.py** program, you must ensure the 'FLASK_APP'' environment variable is set (or the Terminal window):
+Before running the **Show-Neural-Network.py** program, you must ensure the ''FLASK_APP'' environment variable is set (in the Terminal window):
 ```
 export FLASK_APP=Show-Neural-Network.py
 ```

-To run the **Show-Neural-Network.py** program, use the flask command and then load ''http://127.0.0.1:5000/'' in a browser:
+To run the **Show-Neural-Network.py** program, use the flask command and then load http://127.0.0.1:5000/ in a browser:
 ```
 flask run
 ```